Rhina Espaillat: Early life

 Rhina Espaillat was born in the Dominican Republic's capital of Santo Domingo, which Caudillo Rafael Trujillo had recently renamed Cuidad Trujillo, on January 20, 1932.
 Shortly after her birth, Espaillat's parents returned with their infant daughter to their hometown of La Vega, which had been founded by Christopher Columbus in 1494.

 While growing up in La Vega, the Espaillat family lived near an historic fort on Independence Avenue, surrounded by a large community of extended family and friends who shared their dedication to art, music, and poetry.

 Espaillat was often taken to visit relatives in her mother's hometown of Jarabacoa, which is now a popular resort.

 Espaillat began composing poetry in Spanish when she was only 4-years of age.
 Her first poems were written down by her grandmother, who told Espaillat that her poems were all wonderful and that she was a poet.
 None of those first poems, however, still survive.

 In 1937, a five-year old Espaillat accompanied her parent on a diplomatic mission to Washington, D.C..
 At the time, Espaillat's great-uncle and god-father, Rafael Brache, headed the Dominican delegation and Espaillat's father was the legation's secretary.

-Rafael Brache had supported the 1930 coup d'etat that had brought Rafael Trujillo to power.
+Rafael Brache had supported the 1930 coup d'état that had brought Rafael Trujillo to power.
 Furthermore, Brache's duties ever since becoming Ambassador to the United States in 1934 had mainly involved defending Trujillo's public reputation, which was suffering due to reports of political assassinations, human rights abuses, and the censorship of the press.

 In 1937, however, Trujillo issued orders to the Dominican Army that resulted in the genocidal Parsley massacre of an estimated 20,000 Haitians in the Dominican Republic.
 In response, a horrified Rafael Brache wrote a letter to Trujillo which denounced the massacre and said, "he could no longer be associated with a government that had committed such a terrible criminal act."